SAP/fundamental-styles/docs/pages/components/object-status.md

 <br>

 # Clickable Object Status
+If the object status is used as a link, a hover effect is shown on non-touch devices.
+If the object status is shown using a combination of icon and text, there is no hover effect for the icon.
-For clickable Object Status add the `fd-object-status--link` modifier class.
+If Object Status has to be clicked/tabbed by the user add the `fd-object-status--link` modifier class.
 {% capture badge %}
 <a href="#" class="fd-object-status fd-object-status--link">Default</a>
 <a href="#" class="fd-object-status fd-object-status--negative fd-object-status--link">Negative</a>